 Labiaplasty is generally performed on an outpatient basis and takes approximately one to two hours, depending on the extent of the procedure.
-Dr. Barach can use several different techniques to trim and reshape the labia.
+Dr. Kayastha can use several different techniques to trim and reshape the labia.
 Small incisions are made and excess tissue and skin is excised to reconfigure the inner and outer lips of the vagina.
 Tiny sutures are used to close the incisions.

 What is the labiaplasty recovery like?

 The genital area is usually sore, swollen and bruised after surgery; these side effects last a few weeks.
 Oral medication is prescribed to reduce pain and discomfort.
 Most women return to work a few days to a week after surgery.
-Strenuous exercise and sexual intercourse must be avoided for three or more weeks, per Dr. Barach’s instructions.
+Strenuous exercise and sexual intercourse must be avoided for three or more weeks, per Dr. Kayastha’s instructions.

 How much does labiaplasty cost?

 The cost of labiaplasty depends on the case; not all patients are alike and some require slightly different procedures than others.
-Dr. Barach can provide more detailed information about labiaplasty cost during a surgical consultation.
+Dr. Kayastha can provide more detailed information about labiaplasty cost during a surgical consultation.